alexnovis1/Columbia_Module_4/README.md

 ## Resources

+The script uses Python 3.7.
 The code will import the following libraries and dependencies: Pandas, Numpy, Pathlib, and Matplotlib.

 ```python
 import pandas as pd